gulam101/Number-Guesser/README.md

 ### What I learnt:

-When I created this game, I learnt how to store data within variables and call them within the application.
-I also learnt how to use the WHILE IF statement.
-I also learnt how to add comments using the '//' symbol.

-This was my first project, so I enhanced my knowledge of Visual Studio and C#.
+- Enhanced knowlegde on console app
+- Increased knowledge on data variables
+- Learnt WHILE IF statement
+- How to add comments in C#
+- Further increased knowledge in Visual Studio 2017

 ### Constraints: